 Senior Community Impact Officer

 Kate first joined the Community Impact team in 2018 as an associate.
-Throughout her time at the Hartford Foundation, she has worked on an array of projects, including the design and launch of the Greater Together Community Funds program, grantmaking for special funds such as the Brainard Fund, annual summer campership grants, and management of the Foundation’s requests for proposals.
-As a senior officer, her grantmaking has previously focused on postsecondary planning and persistence and early career exposure as well as civic education, resident engagement, and Get Out the Vote initiatives.
-Currently, Kate’s grantmaking centers around projects and initiatives which advance racial equity for Greater Hartford residents and cut across the Foundation’s key grantmaking outcome areas.
+Throughout her time at the Hartford Foundation, she has worked on an array of projects, including the design and launch of the Greater Together Community Funds program, grantmaking for special funds such as the Brainard Fund and field-of-interest funds, and annual summer campership grants.
+As a senior officer, her grantmaking has focused on postsecondary education planning and persistence and early career exposure as well as civic education, resident engagement, and Get Out the Vote initiatives.
+Currently, Kate’s grantmaking centers around projects and initiatives which advance racial equity for Greater Hartford under the Foundation’s Higher Opportunity Neighborhoods (HON) and Community Leadership outcome areas, including the Access Grants funding opportunity.

 Previously, Kate worked as an operations coordinator at Love146, a nonprofit working to end child trafficking and exploitation domestically and internationally through survivor care and prevention education.
 She graduated Phi Beta Kappa from Trinity College in 2013 and earned her Master of Science in Organizational Psychology at the University of Hartford in 2023.